- Installing the ArcGIS License Manager

 - Click Authorization in the table of contents, select a version from the Version drop-down list, and click the Authorize Now button to launch the Software Authorization Wizard.

 - Follow the instructions on the dialog boxes to complete the authorization process.
-A provisioning file (*.prvs) generated on the My Esri portal can be used to speed up the authorization process for concurrent use.
+A provisioning file (*.prvs) generated in My Esri can be used to speed up the authorization process for concurrent use.
 This file fills in all the necessary user and product authorization information in the wizard.
 More information on provisioning files can be found in the section Provisioning Files.

 - Click Finish to close the wizard and return to License Server Administrator.